 Bipolar Disorder Is Often Mistaken for 'Just' Depression

 People with bipolar disorder are frequently misdiagnosed as having only depression.
 In bipolar II disorder, the milder form, manic episodes are mild and can pass by unnoticed.
 Time spent with depression symptoms, meanwhile, outnumbers time spent with hypomanic symptoms by about 35 to one in people with bipolar II disorder.

 Time spent with depression symptoms also usually outweighs time spent with mania symptoms in bipolar I disorder by about three to one, although the more severe mania in bipolar I generally is easier to identify.

 Major depressive disorder -- often referred to as unipolar depression -- is different from bipolar disorder II -- also called bipolar depression -- in that unipolar depression has no intervals of hypomania while bipolar II does have intervals of hypomania.

 Anyone evaluated for depression should also be evaluated for a lifetime history of manic or hypomanic episodes.

 Bipolar Disorder and Substance Abuse Can Go Hand in Hand

 Substance abuse often complicates the diagnosis and treatment of bipolar disorder.
 Substance abuse is bipolar disorder's partner in crime.
 Some studies show that as many as 60% of people with bipolar disorder also abuse drugs or alcohol.
 Untreated substance abuse can make it virtually impossible to manage the mood symptoms of bipolar disorder if both disorders are present.
 It can also be hard to make a confident diagnosis of bipolar disorder when someone is actively abusing substances that cause mood swings.

 Substances such as alcohol and cocaine can also cloud the picture in bipolar disorder.
-For example, people high on cocaine can appear manic when they're not, or have a depression "crash" when the drug wears off.
+For example, people high on cocaine can appear manic when they're actually intoxicated, or have a depression "crash" when the drug wears off.
 Some people with bipolar disorder use drugs and alcohol as a part of the impulsivity and recklessness of mania.
 Others may have an independent substance use disorder, which requires its own treatment.
 Substance abuse may make bipolar episodes (mania and depression) more frequent or severe, and medicines used to treat bipolar disorder are usually less effective when someone is using alcohol or illicit drugs.